-The Summit is designed to bring together a variety of stakeholders from across multiple sectors in order to allow to network with and forge partnerships with persons you may not have necessarily had to the opportunity to engage with yet.
+The Summit is designed to bring together a variety of stakeholders from across multiple sectors in order to allow you to network with and forge partnerships with persons you may not have necessarily had to the opportunity to engage with yet.
 You will also have the ability discover the latest technologies and trends driving the energy market for facilities and campuses across the Nation during our ample networking time throughout both days.

 Share your own insight and knowledge during our interactive sessions.
 Designed as an interactive ‘Town Hall’ forum, all attendees are encouraged to engage in dialogue and discussion with each other and the speakers during each session.